johnbywater/dddeu2019/transcript/TRANSCRIPT.md

 > When a building has this fire, then it becomes a part of nature.
 Like ocean waves, or blades of grass, its parts are governed by the endless play of repetition and variety created in the presence of the fact that all things pass.
 This is the quality itself. — Christopher Alexander, 1979

 Like Whitehead, Alexander describes “becoming coherent” within “things that pass” that is the quality that makes those things alive.

 > The process of unfolding goes step by step, one pattern at a time. [...]
 Indeed, this subtle and complex freedom from inner contradictions is just the very quality which makes things alive. [...]
-At this final stage, the patterns are no longer important: the patterns have taught you to be receptive to what is real”
+At this final stage, the patterns are no longer important: the patterns have taught you to be receptive to what is real.  — Christopher Alexander, 1979

 And by real he means things that pass (events).